 Although remote, there are few places that draw the soul closer to its Creator.
 The landscape is very much alive and changing and moving, just like our Lord in our lives.
 A Wonder Voyage to the Hebrides will remind you that God is very much alive and His hands are still at work in our world.
 Come and explore this magical corner of the world and see the beauty that you thought only existed in fairy tales.

-- Pray where St. Columba prayed thousands of years before.
+- Pray where St. Columba prayed hundreds of years before.

 - Share in the gospel with monks at an ancient monastery.

 - Explore magical fairy pools and take a dip, if you dare!

 - Join a wild sea adventure with a local fisherman.

 Every Wonder Voyage itinerary (mission trip and/or pilgrimage) is personalized to the desires, direction and personality of each group.
 This itinerary is only a description of the kind of journey we can create for your unique team.

 Fàilte gu Alba (Welcome to Scotland)!
 There is no better place to connect to the deep Celtic roots of your Christian faith.
 After you land in Edinburgh, we will travel to the west coast of Scotland and catch a ferry to Iona.
 During the 6th century, St. Columba established his monastery on this mystical isle.
 His work continues to draw and inspire pilgrims to this day.
 This will be a once-in-a-lifetime opportunity.

 A ‘thin place’ is a where Heaven and Earth seem to overlap.
 Iona has been described as such a place for centuries.
 You will sense the presence of the holy saints and their love for Christ.
 St. Columba landed on the shores of Iona to bring the light of God to the dark world of the Picts.
 We will have the opportunity to worship in Iona Abbey and explore the surrounding hills and seaside trails.
 You will experience the peace that surpasses all understanding as you walk the paths of the pilgrims before you.